Hallerbos Bluebells Forest and Museum

 - Take the bus from Halle Station Perron 3.
 Alight at Essenbeek Mooi Vergezicht (14 stops).
 The travelling time is approximately 16 minutes.

 - According to Google Maps below, the walking distance is approximately 37 minutes for 3 km.
-Hallerbos official website mentioned that it took 15 minutes to walk from Essenbeek Mooi Vergezicht via the road Hogebermweg ‘P1’.
+Hallerbos official website mentioned that it took 15 minutes to walk from Essenbeek Mooi Vergezicht via the road Hogebermweg ‘P1’ which is probably a shortcut.

 Remember to share the event with your friend or on social media so that more people can discover the Bellbell Forest which is a Pride of Belgium!